wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-gain-insights-reporting-defender-endpoint/includes/use-threat-protection-vulnerabilities-health-reports.md

 ### Filter the vulnerable devices report

-To meet your organization's vulnerability reporting requirements, you can filter the report according to your needs, such as based on vulnerability age, severity levels, operating systems, and more:
+You can filter the report according to your needs, such as based on vulnerability age, severity levels, operating systems, and more.

 :::image type="content" source="../media/1-filter-vulnerable-devices.png" alt-text="Vulnerable devices report filter.":::

 ## What is the device health and compliance report?

-You use the device health and compliance report to review high-level information about the overall health of your devices, and how they're holding up to your organization's compliance needs.
+Use the device health and compliance report to review high-level information about the overall health of your devices, and how they're holding up to your organization's compliance needs.
 You use it to view device attributes such as:

 - **Sensor health state**
   - For example, how many sensors are inactive, have impaired communications, or have provided no sensor data.